mrnlklta/web-scrapping/README.md

 # web-scrapping
-This repository contains python scripts for web-scrapping using 'requests' and 'BeautifulSoup'.
+This repository contains python scripts for web-scrapping using 'requests' and 'BeautifulSoup' library.